We Got The First Interview With "The Society" Sweetheart Jack Mulhern & Grizz Is Just As Soft IRL

 Advertisement

 “Oh, yeah!
 I don’t know?
 That’s not an easy question.
-Halloween is my favorite holiday, and I like the iconography from it, I guess?
+Halloween is my favourite holiday, and I like the iconography from it, I guess?
 I don’t know if it means anything specifically?
 It’s almost like an aesthetic.
-I just like the colors and the shapes.
+I just like the colours and the shapes.
 That’s a weird way of saying it, but it’s true.”

 The video you posted earlier this week is so pure.
 What is going on there?